I’ve been looking for things to do in Vancouver since 1986.

-Those looking for a window into the rich history of the First Nations tribes of the Pacific Northwest will find answers in the art and archaeology at MOA: Vancouver’s most decorated museum that was commemorated with a Canada Post stamp in 1999.
+Those looking for a window into the rich history of the Northwest Coast First Nations will find answers in the art and archaeology at MOA: Vancouver’s most decorated museum that was commemorated with a Canada Post stamp in 1999.

 The 535,000 archaeological objects also include a notable presence from far away continents like Africa and Asia, though the piece de resistance is a yellow cedar sculpture called The Raven and the First Men – a depiction of a common Haida creation myth.

-What makes this truly Vancouver-esque however is the city’s hands-off approach: it is not the work of a landscape architect but simply an old growth forest that was allowed to evolve with a city next door.
+What makes this truly Vancouveresque however is the city’s hands-off approach: Stanley Park isn’t the work of a landscape architect but simply an old growth forest that was allowed to evolve with a city next door.